FPT-Blockchain-Lab/docs/GenesisAndHardforkStudy.md

 }
 ```

-For the consensus engines, we only forcus on Clique field, as it is the
+For the consensus engines, we only forcus on Clique field, because we will build our testnet with clique

 ```golang
 // CliqueConfig is the consensus engine configs for proof-of-authority based sealing.